Saksham6395/chatterbox/README.md

 Want to give it a spin?
 Just follow these steps:

-- [Download the ZIP](https://github.com/Saksham6395/chatterbox/raw/main/app-debug.apk.zip)  from GitHub Releases select “Save link as...” 📦
+- [Download the ZIP](https://github.com/Saksham6395/chatterbox/raw/main/app-debug.apk.zip) from GitHub Releases — select “Save link as...” 📦

-- Extract it to get: app-debug.apk
+- Extract it to get: `app-debug.apk`

 - On your Android phone:
   - Go to Settings → Security/Privacy

-    - Enable Install from Unknown Sources
+  - Enable **Install from Unknown Sources**

 - Install the APK

-- Open the app and compress or decompress — your choice 🎉
+- Open the app and post away 🎉

-Enjoy smooth file compression! 🔥
+Enjoy smooth thread vibes! 🔥

 ---

 ## 📁 Table of Contents